denoland/std/http/README.md

 ```

 `std/http` follows web standards, specifically parts of the Fetch API.
+`HttpRequest` is an extension of the
 [`Request` web standard](https://developer.mozilla.org/en-US/docs/Web/API/Request),
 adding connection information and some helper functions to make it more
 convenient to use on servers.
-The expected return value follows the same
+The expected return value follows the same Fetch
 standard and is expected to be a
 [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).